Skip to main content Skip to main navigation Skip to search

 Introduction

 Many commodities must be tested prior to export as part of trade arrangements between Australia and importing countries.
-Testing requirements for meat and meat products are contained in Volume 2 of the export meat manual.
-As part of its role in maintaining markets for the meat industry, the department established an Approved Laboratory Program.
-The program's aim is to ensure the validity of microbiological testing results obtained from regulatory testing programs and the recognition of equivalence of these programs by importing countries.
-Laboratories participating in the program are required to use only approved testing methods for the analysis of samples taken as part of an export certification program.
+As part of its role in maintaining export markets for the meat industry, the department operates an Approved Laboratory Program.
+The aim of the program is to ensure the validity of microbiological testing results obtained from regulatory testing programs and the recognition of equivalence of these programs by importing countries.
+Laboratories participating in the program are required to use only approved testing methods for the analysis of samples.

 • Aerobic Plate Count